- Places to Explore

 Lessons and Programs

-Vail and Beaver Creek Ski and Snowboard School.
-The Vail and Beaver Creek Ski and Snowboard School runs classes for skiers of all levels.
-The school at Vail has almost 1,000 instructors who teach in 30 languages.
-Afternoon-only group lessons are $131; all-day group lessons are $150, or $185 with a beginner lift ticket.
+Vail Ski & Snowboard School.
+This respected operation runs classes for skiers of all levels.
+The more than 1,000 instructors teach in 20 languages.
 Special workshops and clinics are offered throughout the year.
 Beginners take three-day courses that include equipment rental and lift passes.
 Workshops for women, teen sessions, and telemark courses are among the programs targeting specific groups.
-Vail, CO.
-970/754-5300.
+Vail, CO, 81657.
+970/754-8245. www.vail.com.

 Few skiers pay the walk-up rate of $97 for a one-day lift ticket.
 Colorado's Front Range skiers purchase a variety of season passes.
 Most vacationers purchase lift-and-lodging packages, or go online to buy multiday lift passes at discounted rates.
 A lift ticket purchased at either Vail or Beaver Creek may also be used at Breckenridge, Keystone, and Arapahoe Basin.

 Vail Sports.
-Vail Sports is within steps of the lifts.
-The shop rents a wide range of ski gear, including high-end equipment.
-Prices for skis range from $42 to $62 a day.
+Within steps of the lifts and with 15 locations along the mountainside in Vail Village and Lionshead, this shop rents a wide range of ski gear, including high-end equipment.
+Prices for skis range from $43 to $63 a day.
 Book online and save up to 10% on daily rentals and up to 20% for rentals of five days or more.
-161 Vail Lane, Vail, CO, 81657.
+161 Vail La., Vail, CO, 81657.
 970/477-5740. www.vailsports.com.

 Fodor's Trip Planning Ideas